acts-project/acts-project.github.io/docs/guides_admin.md

 ## <a name="admin-corner">Administrator's corner</a>

-This section gives useful information to the administrators of the ACTS project.
+This section gives useful information to the administrators of the Acts project.
 For normal developers the sections below are irrelevant.

-### <a name="tag-release">Make a new ACTS release</a>
+### <a name="tag-release">Make a new Acts release</a>

-In order to release a new version of ACTS the following steps need to be taken:
+In order to release a new version of Acts the following steps need to be taken:

 1. Check out all open JIRA issues for the next release in <a href="https://its.cern.ch/jira/projects/ACTS/versions/">JIRA</a>.
 2. Create a new branch called <tt>release-X.YY.ZZ</tt> branching off from <tt>origin/master</tt>.
 3. In this branch, update the <tt>ACTS_VERSION</tt> variable in the top-level CMakeLists.txt file to <tt>X.YY.ZZ</tt> and commit the change.
 4. Pushing this commit to the remote repository should trigger a CI build.
 Make sure that everything compiles without any warnings and all tests look fine.
 5. Create a new annotated tag locally.
 The tag should have the format <tt>vX.YY.ZZ</tt> and an associated tag message 'version vX.YY.ZZ'.
 6. Push the tag to the remote repository.
-This should trigger a CI job which rebuilds to documentation and deploys it together with a tar file of the source code to the ACTS webpage.
-Make sure that the new release appears under the **Releases** section on the <a href="http://acts.web.cern.ch/ACTS/">ACTS webpage</a>.
+This should trigger a CI job which rebuilds to documentation and deploys it together with a tar file of the source code to the Acts webpage.
+Make sure that the new release appears under the **Releases** section on the <a href="http://acts.web.cern.ch/ACTS/">Acts webpage</a>.
 7. If there is not yet a JIRA version for the next minor release, create it in the <a href="https://its.cern.ch/jira/plugins/servlet/project-config/ACTS/versions">JIRA project administration</a> area (e.g. if 1.23.02 was just released, version 1.23.03 should exist in JIRA for the next minor release for bug fixes).
-8. Got to the <a href="https://its.cern.ch/jira/projects/ACTS/versions/">ACTS Releases page in JIRA</a> and release the version.
+8. Got to the <a href="https://its.cern.ch/jira/projects/ACTS/versions/">Acts Releases page in JIRA</a> and release the version.
 Make sure that a correct release data is set and that all open issues get moved to the next major/minor release.
 9. From the JIRA release page, copy (all) the HTML code for the release notes.
 Login to lxplus using the service account <tt>atsjenkins</tt> (<tt>ssh atsjenkins@lxplus.cern.ch</tt>).
 Create the file <tt>~/www/ACTS/vX.YY.ZZ/ReleaseNotes.html</tt> with the copied HTML code for the release notes.
 Please make sure that _sub_-tasks appear as nested lists (JIRA unfortunately puts them all on one level in alphabetical order).
-10. Check that the release notes appear on the <a href="http://acts.web.cern.ch/ACTS/">ACTS webpage</a> and are available from the respective link in the **Releases** section.
+10. Check that the release notes appear on the <a href="http://acts.web.cern.ch/ACTS/">Acts webpage</a> and are available from the respective link in the **Releases** section.

 ### <a name="setup-jenkins">Setting up a Jenkins CI server</a>